Now, you want to figure out the answer to the question: Which are the best sewing machine brands and which are the

 Most Singer machines nowadays are produced in China.
 Sometimes, the production of a few of the machines is sub-contracted to third-party dealers.

-Singer machines’ quality has gone downhill right from the time it has started its production from China.
+Singer machines’ quality has gone downhill right from the time it has started its production in China.
 Most people believe that Singer sewing machines’ production has a lower quality than it used to be.

 You will find that modern Singer machines will need more servicing and repairing than the other brand sewing machines.

 However, Singer has many happy customers who are beginner sewers.

 Singer has started producing more beginner-friendly sewing machines, which are budget-friendly, and has now stopped focusing a lot at the top of the sewing curve.

 #3.
 Husqvarna Viking

 This brand is most commonly known as the Viking in the United States and the Husqvarna in other parts outside the United States.

 This brand started producing sewing machines in the year 1972.
 This brand was actually a producer of heavy machinery like motorbikes, chainsaws, and Swedish armaments.

 The same knowledge they carried to creating sewing machines.
 They have strong and quality sewing machines.
 Their sewing machines are also known to be a little bit on the silent side.